article background

 Are pay on time discounts the best way to save on energy bills?

-In the past, power companies have come under scrutiny for offering up plans claiming huge savings, when the reality has been that those discounts have been applied to very high base prices, meaning the savings have not been as great as it would appear.
+In the past, power companies have come under scrutiny for offering up plans claiming huge savings, when the reality has been that those discounts have been applied to very high base prices.
+In other words, the savings haven’t always been as great as they appear.

-Nowadays, the biggest discounts will genuinely mean the biggest savings, which comes to light in our comparisons as our price estimates factor in any conditional discounts.
+Nowadays, the biggest discounts will genuinely mean the biggest savings.
+This is evident in Canstar Blue’s electricity plan comparisons, as our price estimates factor in any conditional discounts.
 If a retailer promotes a discount of any kind, it must compare its overall price estimate to the reference or VDO as a percentage less than, equal to, or more than these default tariffs.

 In light of recent scrutiny over big discounts, many energy retailers have now launched products with no discounts at all, claiming “just low rates” rather than marketing plans based on conditional savings.